javascript-tutorial/en.javascript.info/7-animation/2-css-animations/article.md

 ## transition-timing-function

 The timing function describes how the animation process is distributed along its timeline.
-Will it start slowly and then go fast or vice versa.
+Will it start slowly and then go fast, or vice versa.

 It appears to be the most complicated property at first.
 But it becomes very simple if we devote a bit time to it.